 When in Rome and craving succulent meat, you can’t go wrong with lamb allo scottadito — meaning “burn your fingers” since you’re supposed to eat this dish with your fingers and with much gusto!
 Other delectable variations on lamb are al forno (roasted and served with potatoes) and alla cacciatora (cut into pieces and then braised with anchovies, wine, and garlic).
 Most often, Romans cook meat slowly so that the end result is a roast something-or-other — usually veal or chicken — that is swimming in flavorful sauce.

-Like most cultures, Rome has its “cheap eats”.
+Like most cultures, Rome has its cheap eats or street food.
 You’ll find dishes made with the throwaway portions of meat, such as tripe, which is most often served stewed with tomatoes and mint.
 Another popular dish is chicken giblets stewed into a ragu — it’s amazing!

 Most traditional trattorias will offer on occasion the traditional oxtail braised in tomato sauce with celery, tomatoes, raisins, and pine nuts known as coda alla vaccinara (“oxtail, tanner style” as it was possibly invented by the leather workers that once dwelled in the city center during the 17th century).
 The sauce is used to coat pasta such as gnocchi or rigatoni.